transdigiware/blockchain/howto/ibp-v2-apis.md

 If you are using a multizone cluster, you can use the APIs to deploy a blockchain component to a specific zone of {{site.data.keyword.cloud_notm}}.
 This allows your network to maintain availability in the event of a zone failure.
 You can use the following steps to deploy a peer or ordering node to a specific zone.

-1. Find the zones that your worker nodes are located on.
+1. Find the zones that your worker nodes are located.
 Navigate to the overview screen of your multizone cluster on the [{{site.data.keyword.cloud_notm}} Kubernetes service on {{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/kubernetes/clusters){: external}.
 From the cluster overview screen, click **Worker Nodes** to see a table of all the worker nodes in your cluster.
-You can find the zone that each worker node is located on in the **Zone** column of the table.
+You can find the zone where each worker node is located in the **Zone** column of the table.

   You can also find the zones of your worker nodes by using the kubectl CLI.
 Navigate to the **Access** panel and follow the instructions under **Gain access to your cluster** to connect to your cluster by using the {{site.data.keyword.cloud_notm}} and kubectl CLI tools.
-Once you are connected, use the command `kubectl get nodes --show-labels` to get the full list of nodes and zones of your cluster.
+When you are connected, use the command `kubectl get nodes --show-labels` to get the full list of nodes and zones of your cluster.
 You will be to find the zone that each worker node is located after `zone` field under the `LABELS` column.

-2. To create a node within a specific zone, provide the zone name to the [Create an ordering service](/apidocs/blockchain#create-an-ordering-service) or [Create a peer](/apidocs/blockchain#create-a-peer) API calls using the zone field of the request body.
+2. To create a node within a specific zone, provide the zone name to the [Create an ordering service](/apidocs/blockchain#create-an-ordering-service) or [Create a peer](/apidocs/blockchain#create-a-peer) API calls by using the zone field of the request body.
 The anti-affinity policy of the {{site.data.keyword.blockchainfull_notm}} Platform console will automatically deploy your component to different worker nodes within each zone based on the resources available.

 ## Import a network by using APIs
 {: #ibp-v2-apis-import-with-apis}

-You can also use the APIs to import {{site.data.keyword.blockchainfull_notm}} components created by using the APIs or the {{site.data.keyword.blockchainfull_notm}} Platform console into another service instance of the {{site.data.keyword.blockchainfull_notm}} Platform.
+You can also use the APIs to import {{site.data.keyword.blockchainfull_notm}} components that are created by using the APIs or the {{site.data.keyword.blockchainfull_notm}} Platform console into another service instance of the {{site.data.keyword.blockchainfull_notm}} Platform.

 1. Import a CA by calling [`POST /ak/api/v1/components/ca`](/apidocs/blockchain#import-a-ca).